Yesterday's World: the old tech that kids don't know

 For most people born before the 90's, a "3 1/2 inch floppy" was once a crucial part of their technological lives; securing and transporting important files and data.
 Of course nowadays, the 1.44 MB storage space is far from adequate and no new computers come equipped with an appropriate drive for the disks.
 Little surprise then that the majority of children today have no idea what one is (despite the fact that ubiquitous software such as Word and Excel still use a floppy disk symbol for their 'save' buttons).

-don't know what a floppy disk is.
+As a recent survey by YouGov has shown, 67 percent of the 6 to 18 year olds in the UK don't know what a floppy disk is.
 Other essentially obsolete tech such as overhead projectors (once present in almost every classroom), and pagers were recognised even less.

 The Statista "Chart of the Day", made available

 under the Creative Commons License CC BY-ND 3.0, may be used

 and displayed without charge by all commercial and

 non-commercial websites.
 Use is, however, only permitted with

 proper attribution to Statista.
 When publishing one of these graphics,